Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The **P** parameter selects which accelerometer to use and is mandatory.
 To use an accelerometer on a CAN-connected expansion board, use the form **P***board-address*.*device-number* for example **P22.0**.

-## M957: Raise event
+## M957: Raise event or Trigger

-*Supported in RepRapFirmware 3.4 and later.*
+*Supported in RepRapFirmware 3.4 and later for raising events, 3.5 and later for raising triggers.*

-This command is used to raise an event internally as if the event had actually occurred, and execute any related handler macro for that event.
-Its main use is to test event handler macros.
+This command is used to raise an event or trigger internally as if the event had actually occurred, and execute any related handler macro for that event or trigger.
+Its main use is to test event handler and trigger macros.

 ### Parameters